30 Jun Q&A with Rosalind

 Establishing feeding can present a range of issues, and little babies often are difficult to settle, causing the long nights to seem sometimes like torture.

-Advertising causes us to imagine how things should be- “yummie mummies” tossing satisfied and just washed babies into the air, with shafts of sunbeams and joy.
+Advertising causes us to imagine how things should be ‘yummy mummies’ tossing satisfied and just washed babies into the air, with shafts of sunbeams and joy.
 These ads might sell formula and nappies, but they sure make us feel savagely inadequate when we haven’t been able to shower for a couple of days and the baby just will not stop crying.

 Partners and husbands may feel less connected as they struggle to ineptly help with the baby, or show less than ideal amounts of consideration and empathy.
 Perhaps we might even turn ourselves into their housekeeper/servant because after all, they are earning all the money at the moment and we are not working!

 To add to all of this, we may have pre-existing anxieties and nervousness or sensitivities.
-We may have things we hated about our own childhood experiences and be determined to do differently, scared we will damage our child’s psyche as we perhaps might have been hurt.
+We may have things we hated about our own childhood experiences and be determined to do differently, scared we will damage our child’s psyche as perhaps, we ourselves, might have been hurt.

 Anxiety is very common for new mums

 All of these factors add anxious layers to the way we engage in parenting, and react to our experience.
 Anxiety can build, making us increasingly reactive and brittle.
-There may be doubts creeping in about how the parenting is going, and some even question whether they are being good enough Mothers.
+There may be doubts creeping in about how the parenting is going, and some even question whether they are being good enough mothers.
 This is frightening territory and further exacerbates the anxiety, sometimes into panic attacks.
-By this stage, sleep can get affected, even though they might be exhausted, they lie awake in a state of exhausted alertness.
-There is a lot of fear about getting postnatal depression and new mothers frequently report feeling secretive and shamed by their emotional fragility.
+By this stage, sleep can become affected, and even though the mother might be exhausted, she may lie awake in a state of exhausted alertness.
+There is a lot of fear about developing postnatal depression, and new mothers frequently report feeling secretive and shamed by their emotional fragility.